Best viewed on Internet Explorer

 Male Bighorn Sheep

-North America’s Kosher Bighorn Sheep
+North America’s Tahor (Clean) Bighorn Sheep

-Ethan Smith's View of the Hebrews (1823).
+Ethan Smith's View of the Hebrews (1823, 1825).
 Abbreviated VOTH followed by page number.

-Josiah Priest's American Antiquities and Discoveries in the West (1834) .
+Josiah Priest's American Antiquities and Discoveries in the West (1833 ...) .
 Abbreviated AA followed by page number.

 Cornelius Matthews' Behemoth: A Legend of the Mound-Builders (1839).
 Abbreviated B followed by page number; with artifact notes (B Notes) followed by page number.
 Behemoth is the story of a hero - a sort of American Beowulf, who confronts a monstrous Mastodon.
 Matthews purports to support his fictional narrative with physical evidence.

 Leopards (Jaguars), monkeys, palm trees and hewn stone buildings are never mentioned in the Book of Mormon New World setting.
-It is not surprising that all of these are mentioned in John Lloyd Stephens' Incidents of Travel in Central America (1841), and in Old World scripture.
+Volcanoes, and volcanic eruptions are also not mentioned.

 The elephant is the only identifiable animal mentioned in the Book of Mormon that is not explicitly mentioned in the Authorized King James Version of the Bible (KJV), Old Testament (OT) or New (NT).
-Elephants (mastodons and mammoths) feature in American literature treating the mound builders.
-If "elephants" are not the animals that the Book of Mormon means, then why doesn't the sacred translation use a biblical term like "behemoth", which is less definite?
-(Job 40:15-24 )
+But elephants (mastodons and mammoths) feature in American literature treating the mound builders.
+If "elephants" are not the animals that the Book of Mormon intends, then why doesn't the sacred translation use a biblical term like "behemoth" which is less definite?
+(Job 40:15-24) See "Elephant (Mastodon, Mammoth)" in the listing below.

-Some animals are inaccurately identified in the King James Bible, but "horses" are not misidentified.
-Horses also feature in "Mound-Builder" literature.
-Those favoring Central or South American settings for the Book of Mormon, insist that many animals named in the Book of Mormon (including the horse), must be different species.
+Those positing Central or South American settings for the Book of Mormon often insist that animals named in the Book of Mormon (including the horse) are a different species.
 There is reason to be suspicious of this overused argument, especially when the KJV correctly identifies these animals.
-See "Horse (Steed)" in the listing below.
+See "Horse" in the listing below.

 Female Bighorn